hashicorp/terraform-website/content/source/docs/enterprise/run/states.html.md

     - If a member of the owners team overrides the failed policy, the run proceeds to the **Policy Checked** state.
     - If an owner or a user with write access discards the run, TFE skips to completion (**Discarded** state).
 - If the run reaches the **Policy Checked** state (no mandatory policies failed, or soft-mandatory policies were overridden):
-    - If auto-apply is enabled on the workspace, TFE proceeds automatically to the apply stage.
+    - If the plan can be auto-applied, TFE proceeds automatically to the apply stage.
+(Plans can be auto-applied if the auto-apply setting is enabled on the workspace, the plan is not a destroy plan, and the plan was not queued by a user without write permissions.)
-    - If auto-apply is disabled, TFE pauses in the **Policy Checked** state until a user with write access takes action.
+    - If the plan can't be auto-applied, TFE pauses in the **Policy Checked** state until a user with write access takes action.
 The run proceeds to the apply stage if they approve the apply, or skips to completion (**Discarded** state) if they reject the apply.

 ## 4. The Apply Stage